The University of Minnesota (also referred to as U of M or UMN for short) is a public research university.

 University of Minnesota Rankings

-Because it’s the flagship school of the University of Minnesota System, it isn’t surprising why the University of Minnesota is highly ranked nationally and locally.
-For instance, it’s #26 in Top Public Schools by US News.
-Meanwhile, U of M is #1 in Top Public Universities in Minnesota by Niche.
+US News ranks The University of Minnesota #23 in Top Public Schools.
+Meanwhile, U of M is #1 in the Top Public Universities in Minnesota by Niche.

 The University of Minnesota ranks highly consistently.
 As a result, it’s considered a Public Ivy.

 Across the US, there’s no denying that UMN is one of the most well-known and prestigious public institutions.

 As a matter of fact, College Simply ranks it #25 in Best Public Colleges in the US.

 It’s also #25 in Top Public Universities in America by Niche.
 On the other hand, U of M is #44 in QS World University Rankings — that’s #177 globally.